All Episodes

 I tell you, folks, this is what's wrong.

-Why does this why not why not just be happy?
+Why not just be happy?

 Facebook has apologized to drag queens for their naming policy.

-Facebook caught heat recently when it deleted several hundred accounts belonging to self-described drag queens, other performers, and members of the lesbian gay, bisexual, and transgender community.
+Facebook caught heat recently when it deleted several hundred accounts belonging to self-described drag queens, other performers, and members of the lesbian, gay, bisexual, and transgender community.

-Now, Facebook has long required its users to go by their real names.
+Now, Facebook has long required its users to go by their real names on the site for security purposes to stand out from other social networks.

-They don't want these wacko nicknames and pet names and so forth, because they want to be able to better target advertising to people.
+They don't want these wacko nicknames and pet names and so forth because they want to be able to better target advertising to people.

 But now Facebook says the spirit of its policy doesn't mean a person's legal name, but the authentic name they use in real life.